 As for the answer to the question you’re dying to ask: yes, Hana is alive.
-But when she and her friends discover a mushroom farm they unleash an ecological disaster upon the world that could destroy everything living.
+But the Spring group will quickly find themselves getting into trouble.

 Unfortunately, anime fans will have to wait until the 7 SEEDS Season 2 release date to watch what happens next.
 Stay tuned!